Sophia is not a psychological counselling service.

 How does Sophia help you overcome challenges?

-It’s important to note that Sophia doesn’t try to change a person.
-Behaviour modification, for example, is never the goal.
-Far from trying to change a person the aim at Sophia is to help the client use the capabilities and belief system that they already have in order to come to an understanding and resolution of any problems.
-In this respect, the client comes to an understanding and resolution on their own and not as a result of the biases or preferences of the counsellor.
-This makes it easier for the client to apply their new outlook again in the future and without further counselling.
+At Sophia individuals are never told what they should think.
+Being told what to think is anti-philosophical.
+Instead, Sophia helps a person understand the thoughts they have in order to come to an understanding and then a resolution of any problems.
+In this respect, the person comes to an understanding and resolution on their own, by virtue of their own thinking, and not as a result of the biases or preferences of the counsellor.
+This makes it easier for them to apply their new knowledge again in the future without the need for further counselling.

-This kind of approach only comes from philosophical counselling.
-It isn’t used in other types of counselling, such as, psychological and psychiatric counselling which can either overtly or covertly attempt to change a person and oftentimes create an environment where people become dependent on their counsellor and/or the medication they are prescribed.
+Sophia is distinct from other types of counselling, such as, psychological and psychiatric counselling which can either overtly or covertly attempt to change a person’s thoughts and/or behaviour.

-Ethics, morality, values, truth, justice, responsibility, duty, self-identity, change, adversity, time, death, God, religion, meaning, purpose, and existential angst are examples of some of the issues discussed at Sophia.
-These issues are philosophical in nature.
-Psychological and psychiatric counselling are not designed to help individuals in these matters.
+Issues, such as, ethics, morality, values, truth, justice, responsibility, duty, identity, change, adversity, time, death, God, religion, meaning, purpose, and existential angst are examples of some of the more specific topics that can be discussed at Sophia.
+These issues are philosophical in nature and so, naturally, they can be discussed in philosophical counselling as opposed to in psychological and psychiatric counselling which are forms of counselling not designed to address these topics.

 McCuaig, Charmaine.
 Alone in a crowd. https://www.charmartstudio.com